-Welcome to White House Farm Medical Centre
+Welcome to the White House Farm Medical Centre website.

 We are confident that our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 It has been designed with the patient’s needs at the forefront of everything, from checking surgery times to letting us know what you think of us.